Carbonfreezer/multiplayer/README.md

 This is the Macroquad library as mentioned [Foreign Sources](#foreign-sources) and a miniquad plugin to take care of the relevant web socket implementation.
 The web socket implementation is limited here by having only one web socket at a time and by only sending and receiving binary messages.
 This is handled by the file **quad_ws.js**; both files must be included in a web page that is using the compiled
 WASM plugin.
-The remaining relevant JavaScript files and a sample web page are available in the [Tic-Tac-Toe](#tic-tac-toe) web directory.
+The remaining relevant JavaScript files and a sample web page are available in the web directory of the games folder and in the web directory of the specific samples [Tic-Tac-Toe](#tic-tac-toe) and [Ternio](#ternio).

 The Rust part of the web socket implementation can be found in **web_socket_interface.rs**, where the first part of the file is essentially abstracting over the relevant parts of the web socket functionality by using **ewebsock** in the non WASM part and